 Rental leases most typically last for a year, although it can vary anywhere from as short as 3 months to years at a go.
 Most landlords would prefer a longer lease to minimise the need to look for new tenants, so if you’re able to commit to a lease term of say 2 to 3 years, you could use that as a negotiation point to request for cheaper rent.

 3. View the condo (and the neighborhood!)

-One of the most satisfying parts of the rental process: Seeing your potential new homes in real life!
+One of the most exciting parts of the rental process: Viewing your potential new homes in real life!